yomidevs/yomitan/README.md

 which would be otherwise too difficult tackle.
-This extension is similar to [Rikaichan](https://addons.mozilla.org/en-US/firefox/addon/rikaichan/) for Firefox and [Rikaikun](https://chrome.google.com/webstore/detail/rikaikun/jipdnfibhldikgcjhfnomkfpcebammhp?hl=en) for Chrome, but it stands apart in its goal of being a all-encompassing learning tool as opposed to a mere browser-based dictionary.
+This extension is similar to [Rikaichan](https://addons.mozilla.org/en-US/firefox/addon/rikaichan/) for Firefox and [Rikaikun](https://chrome.google.com/webstore/detail/rikaikun/jipdnfibhldikgcjhfnomkfpcebammhp?hl=en) for Chrome, but it stands apart in its goal of being an all-encompassing learning tool as opposed to a mere browser-based dictionary.

 Yomichan provides advanced features not available in other browser-based dictionaries: